MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/pva-bot-how-to.md

 ## Prerequisites

 - You must have a copilot created in [Microsoft Copilot Studio](/microsoft-copilot-studio/nlu-gpt-quickstart#create-a-boosted-bot).

 - [Copilot](enable-chatbot.md#add-a-copilot) must be created and published in the site where you're updating another copilot available in Microsoft Copilot Studio.

--  Only copilot with [No authentication](microsoft-copilot-studio/configuration-end-user-authentication#no-authentication) can be replaced.
+- Only a copilot with [No authentication](/microsoft-copilot-studio/configuration-end-user-authentication#no-authentication) can be replaced.

 ## Copy the copilot schema name